-Kushikatsu (串カツ), also known as kushiage (串揚げ), is an iconic dish from Japan that combines simplicity and flavor.
+Kushikatsu (串カツ), also called kushiage (串揚げ), is an iconic dish from Japan that combines simplicity and flavor.
 It consists of skewers of meat, seafood, or vegetables, breaded and fried until golden and crispy.
 In Japanese, kushi refers to the skewers used to prepare the dish, while katsu alludes to the breaded and fried meat.
 Although often confused with tempura, kushikatsu stands out for its unique texture provided by panko flour, essential in its preparation.

 Originating from Osaka, especially in the vibrant region of Shinsekai, kushikatsu has gained popularity over the years, becoming a must-try culinary experience for visitors and locals alike.
 With different types of ingredients and a peculiar way of being consumed, this dish reflects the hospitality and ethical rigor of Japanese culture at the table.